 One of my dear friends bought to my attention recently that I do not have a buckwheat salad on the website.
 Considering I basically live off them I thought I better hop to it and put one on here.
-We religiously have a buckwheat salad at our household at least once a week.
+We religiously have a buckwheat salad like this creamy beet & cauliflower buckwheat salad at our household at least once a week.
 I cook up a big batch so that it can be used for lunches through the week.
 I’m a big fan of adding some Tasmanian smoked salmon at work to make a balanced and sustaining lunch.
-Its a winning formula every time.
+It’s a winning formula every time.

 The creamy dressing is a tahini based dressing that I use over and over again at home.
 I often add different herbs and spices, but this is essentially the base.
 I recently was given the cookbook Jerusalem by another dear friend, in which I found this tahini sauce is a regular occurrence in local Jerusalem cuisine.
 A new place to consider for a honeymoon perhaps?